JustinCally/statewide-deer-analysis/readme.md

 +  `functions/` has a suite of functions used in data preparation and then model interrogation.

 +  `outputs/` is where models and model outputs such as rasters and plots are located.
-Note that the stan model draws are not git tracked as they are very large files.
+Note that the STAN model draws are not git tracked as they are very large files.

 +  `stan/` is where the stan models used in the analysis are stored.